vishnudutta1/vishnudutta1/README.md

 # Aspiring Full Stack Web Developer

 ## About Me
--Passionate Full Stack Web Developer with a specialization in MERN stack.
+- Passionate Full Stack Web Developer with a specialization in MERN stack.
 Skilled, collaborative and attentive developer with a drive to develop the most relevant products.
 Always looking forward to learning something new to strengthen skills learned.
 - 🎯 Portfolio website: [Portfolio](https://vishnu.dorik.io/)
 - ⚡ Fun fact: The first rule of programming- if it works, don’t touch it.🤓